UNdot33K/ScriptKiddie_AV/README.md

 file permissions.
 The MFT contains 8 timestamps for each file, divided between standard information($SI) and filename information ($FN) attributes.
 The $SI timestamps can be manipulated using API functions, causing files to appear to be created much earlier.
-To combat this, files can be shorted by their $FN created time or $FN MFT entry modified time, which are less susceptible to manipulation.
+To combat this, files can be shorted by their $FN created time or $FN entry modified time, which are less susceptible to manipulation.

 **The hash value is calculated based on the file's contents and is unique to that specific